 - the importance of continuity in the child's care

-- the importance to the child’s development of having a positive relationship with a parent and a secure place as a member of a family
+- the child having a positive relationship with a parent and a secure place as a member of a family

-- the quality of the relationship the child has with a parent or other individual and the effect of maintaining that relationship
+- the quality of the child’s relationship with a parent or other individual, and the effect of maintaining that relationship

 - the child's views